-- > To promote good behaviour by the active implementation of a positive behaviour policy. - To positively influence the behaviour of all pupils both within school and in the community it serves. - To create a positive attitude to behaviour which raises morale, resilience and self-esteem, and encourages pupils to exercise self control. - > To have clearly stated sanctions, should the need arise. - To create a happy, caring, family atmosphere within our school in which everyone feels safe and valued. - To provide a positive learning environment that encourages children to achieve maximum success in all they do. - > To contribute to the personal and social development of all children. - To work with children to understand the temporary changes to personal hygiene and social distancing in order to support them to achieve these necessary behaviours during Lockdown 2020
+- > To promote good behaviour by the active implementation of a positive behaviour policy. - To positively influence the behaviour of all pupils both within school and in the community it serves. - To create a positive attitude to behaviour which raises morale, resilience and self-esteem, and encourages pupils to exercise self-control. - To provide high quality, engaging, well-pitched teaching and learning as this intrinsically supports the management of behaviour. - > To have clearly stated sanctions, should the need arise. - To create a happy, caring, family atmosphere within our school in which everyone feels safe and valued. - To provide a positive learning environment that encourages children to achieve maximum success in all they do. - > Contribute to the personal and social development of all children.